rciam/rciam-sync-voms/README.md

 # rciam-sync-voms

-A Python-based tool for synchronising VOMS VO/group membership and role information from VOMS servers.
+A Python-based tool for synchronising VO/group membership and role information from VOMS servers.

 ## Instalation